ScottChiuNYC/daily_challenge/README.md

         additional_dependencies: ['matplotlib', 'numpy']
 ```

-3. Recommended: Add the following image link to your repository's `README.md` so the generated heatmap will be displayed.
+3. Optional, but recommended: Add the following image link to your repository's `README.md` so the generated heatmap will be displayed.

 ```md
 ![2025 Yearly Heatmap](yearly_heatmaps/2025.png)